How to Upgrade Windows 11 on Unsupported Hardware

 A Windows 11 installation created with the Rufus bypass can still receive monthly security updates for a limited time.
 However, feature upgrades such as moving from Windows 11 version 23H2 to version 25H2 are not offered through Windows Update.

-Figure 1 - Creating Custom Win 11 USB disk with Rufus and Skipping Hardware Requirements
+Figure 1 - Creating Custom Win 11 USB Disk with Rufus and Skipping Hardware Requirements

 This becomes a serious issue because every Windows release has an end-of-support date.
 For example, Windows 11 version 23H2 reached the end of support for Home and Pro editions on November 11, 2025.
 After this date, it no longer receives security patches.
 A system without updates becomes more vulnerable to attacks.